FHantke/brave-browser-wiki/Linux-packages.md

 The `--debug_build=true` argument is optional but should speed up the build.

 Once the build is done, you'll find the `.deb` and `.rpm` directly in `src/out/Release/`.

+## Beta / dev packages

+To build beta or dev packages, use the `--channel` argument:

+    npm run create_dist Release -- --channel=beta